io-digital/gore/readme.md

 * [ ] [screenshot capture](https://medium.com/@dschnr/using-headless-chrome-as-an-automated-screenshot-tool-4b07dffba79a)
 * [ ] test case parallelism using multiple chrome instances/tabs?

+## why gore?

+how could you have no head without spilling some blood?

 ## legal

 "Google" and "Google Chrome" are trademarks held by Alphabet Inc. i am in no way affiliated with these companies and/or their projects.